bbonifacio-at-samsara/bbonifacio-at-samsara/README.md

 </ul>

 <p align="left">
-Samsara is a rare gem of a tech company that is both making a positive impact on the world while also being an absolutely fantastic place to work.
+Samsara is a rare gem of a tech company that is both making a large, unedeniable positive impact on the world while also being an absolutely fantastic place to work.
 </p>

 <!--